 Some people might find it strange that I am still living with my family at this stage of my life.
-Although it isn’t much of a bother when you live in the province, the thought of staying with parents still might seem unconventional to some.
+Although it isn’t much of a bother when you live in the province, the thought of staying with your parents still might seem unconventional to some.

-Truth be told, I tried working on a regular job after I graduated from college.
+Truth be told, I tried working a regular job after I graduated from college.
 But the possibility of traveling for weeks or more while taking that position was rather thin.
 So instead, I decided to resign and join the family for a vacation abroad.

 This incident happened twice in my lifetime.
 Apparently, you can take some time off or request a paid leave in a regular job, but traveling with worries I might miss a day at work was not a good idea for me It just stressed me out.
 So, partly due to mom’s insisting, and partly on my own decision, I decided to quit that job again to stay at home.

 Thankfully now, there are tons of online jobs and freelancing opportunities readily available.
-Being a digital nomad has finally allowed me not to feel guilty of never taking on that regular 9 to 5 job.
+Being a digital nomad has finally allowed me not to feel guilty about never taking on that regular 9 to 5 job.

-Now, the real reason how my family could afford to travel so much is that of my dad’s day job.
+Now, the real reason why my family could afford to travel so much is because of my dad’s day job.
 He is currently a pilot for a large airline company here in the Philippines.
 With that, he gets priority incentives for fares on selected flights here and abroad.
 Aside from that, his salary is enough to take us everywhere we want to – of course, still on a budget!

 My decision to quit jobs has been quite an adventure.
-I was able to go in so many places with my family – an experience most single individuals, like me, cannot do all the time.
+I was able to go to so many places with my family – an experience most single individuals, like me, cannot do all the time.
 Most of them are busy working for themselves and for their respective families.